hstsethi/no-frills-dotfiles/readme.md

 - Web Browser

-   I mostly use Librewolf, Elinks with default configuration.
+   I mostly use Librewolf with JavaScript disabled, Elinks with default configuration.

 - Grub Config

   Because It is specific to machine.
 Instead I have provided grub template which I use with `grub2-mkconfig`.
 It sets max cpu to 4, disables framebuffer and splash screen.

+- Image Editor

+I mostly use Imagemagick from command line for cropping, chopping, resizing.
+I just guess the required chop size and it often works.
+For trivial tasks, I use Gimp.

 ## No Frills Dotfiles Manifesto